 Isaacs syndrome is rare.
 It appears to start in the peripheral nerves Overview of the Peripheral Nervous System The peripheral nervous system refers to the parts of the nervous system that are outside the central nervous system, that is, those outside the brain and spinal cord.
 Thus, the peripheral nervous... read more and to be caused by an antibody that attacks a specific part of the cell membrane.

 Isaacs syndrome may occur in people with other disorders, such as cancer, myasthenia gravis Myasthenia Gravis Myasthenia gravis is an autoimmune disorder that impairs communication between nerves and muscles, resulting in episodes of muscle weakness.
-Myasthenia gravis results from malfunction of the... read more , thymomas (tumors of the thymus gland), Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic, autoimmune inflammation of the thyroid.
-Hashimoto thyroiditis results when the body attacks the cells of the thyroid gland—an autoimmune reaction.
-At first... read more , vitamin B12 deficiency Vitamin B12 Deficiency Vitamin B12 deficiency can occur in vegans who do not take supplements or as a result of an absorption disorder.
+Myasthenia gravis results from malfunction of the... read more , thymomas (tumors of the thymus gland), Hashimoto thyroiditis Hashimoto Thyroiditis Hashimoto thyroiditis is chronic, autoimmune inflammation of the thyroid gland.
+Hashimoto thyroiditis results when antibodies in the body attacks the cells of the thyroid gland—an autoimmune... read more , vitamin B12 deficiency Vitamin B12 Deficiency Vitamin B12 deficiency can occur in vegans who do not take supplements or as a result of an absorption disorder.
 Anemia develops, causing paleness, weakness, fatigue, and, if severe, shortness... read more , celiac disease Celiac Disease Celiac disease is a hereditary intolerance to gluten (a protein found in wheat, barley, and rye) that causes characteristic changes in the lining of the small intestine, resulting in malabsorption... read more , and connective tissue disorders Autoimmune Disorders of Connective Tissue .
 It can also be inherited.

 Muscles, particularly those in the arms and legs, continually quiver and twitch, moving like a bag of worms.
 This symptom is called myokymia.
 Spasms and cramps may intermittently occur in the hands and feet.
 Muscles often become progressively stiffer and take a long time to relax after they have been contracted.
 Sweating may be increased.